dstackai/dstack/docs/blog/posts/using-oss-llms-with-langchain-in-your-cloud.md

 # Using OSS LLMs with LangChain in your cloud

-__Let's build a chatbot using Falcon with LangChain and run it on your cloud.__
+__A tutorial explaining how to build a chatbot using OSS LLMs on your cloud.__

 LangChain makes it easier to use LLMs for app development, which is why many people want to use it.
-This tutorial will show you how to use LangChain with OSS LLMs on your own cloud.
+However, some engineers are curious about other options besides OpenAI.
+This step-by-step tutorial will show you how to build a chatbot using OSS LLMs with LangChain on your own cloud.

 <!-- more -->